 d) For off-axis angles greater than 3.5 degrees, the off-axis e.i.r.p. emissions of a non-GSO space station transmitting in the frequency bands 27.5-29.1 GHz and 29.5-30 GHz to communicate with a non-GSO ISS system with a minimum operational altitude higher than 2 000 km shall not exceed the envelope generated by the combination of an input power spectral density at the antenna flange of −62 dBW/Hz coupled with the off-axis gain derived from 29 − 25 log() dBi for angles between 3.5 degrees and 20 degrees.

-End of Alternative non-GSO FSS hard limits

 ANNEX 5 TO draft new RESOLUTION [A117-B] (WRC-23)

 Provisions for non-GSO space-to-space links in the frequency band 27.5-30.0 GHz to protect GSO space stations